antoniocg73/Flutter-welcoming/README.md

 ![result](./.assets/web_result.png)

 ## Getting Started
-To get started, you need to have Flutter and VsCode installed on your machine.
+To get started, you need to have Flutter and Visual Studio Code installed on your machine.
 If you don't have it, you can follow the instructions on the [official website](https://flutter.dev/docs/get-started/install).

 ## Running the project